Mohsnmonji/mohsnmonji.github.io/_pages/about.md

 I am a **PhD Candidate in Sociology** at [Concordia University](https://www.concordia.ca/artsci/sociology-anthropology.html), a **CAnD3 Doctoral Fellow** at [McGill University](https://www.mcgill.ca/cand3/our-people/fellows-2024-25), and a **CRDCN Emerging Scholar** at the [Canadian Research Data Centre Network (CRDCN)](https://crdcn.ca), conducting research on the social determinants of mental health and population-level disparities in mental health outcomes, particularly **psychological distress**, **anxiety**, and **depression** among **youth** and **young adults** in Canada.
 I use statistical modeling and machine learning to analyze such disparities and recommend evidence-based policies to improve mental health outcomes at the population level.

+Methodologically, I am interested in quantitative research methods, survey methodology, applied social statistics, and machine learning, with a focus on official surveys with complex sampling design.

 My doctoral research has been supported by funding from [Concordia University](https://www.concordia.ca/artsci/sociology-anthropology.html), [Fonds de recherche du Québec – Société et Culture (FRQSC)](https://www.frq.gouv.qc.ca), the [Quebec Interuniversity Center for Social Statistics (QICSS)](https://www.ciqss.org), and the [Canadian Research Data Centre Network (CRDCN)](https://crdcn.ca).